Mali entry requirements for Bahrain passport holders

 Frequently asked questions

-No. Mali does not offer visa on arrival for Bahraini passport holders.
+No. Bahraini passport holders are not eligible for visa on arrival.
 You must obtain a visa from a Malian embassy or consulate before you travel.

-Processing typically takes 5–10 business days, but can vary by embassy.
-Apply at least 2–3 weeks before your departure to be safe.
+Processing typically takes 5–10 business days, but it can take longer depending on the embassy and time of year.
+Apply at least 3 weeks before your planned departure to be safe.

 Official sources